inesp/inesp.github.io/cv.md

 Ines Panker, <b>senior staff software engineer</b> and <b><a href="/talks/">conference speaker</a></b>.
 16 years in software, the last 6 as the first engineer and <b>de-facto architect</b> of a SaaS observability platform.
 The engineering teams built on what I designed, and I led the response when complex incidents crossed system boundaries.

 Lately my work has turned toward LLMs: I've worked on the <b>LLM pipeline</b> for our AI-usage analytics tool (a tool that gives insights into what your team does with AI).
-I've shipped my first <b>RAG</b>, written many Claude skills and rules and have <b>built several agents for my own tooling</b>.
+I've built the small <b>RAG</b> behind our product's AI assistant, written many Claude skills and rules and have <b>built several agents for my own tooling</b>.

-I also love speaking at conferences, like <b>Devoxx Belgium</b> (3,000+ developers, sells out in minutes), <b>J-Fall</b> (the biggest Java conference in the Netherlands) and <b>Python Italia</b>.
+I also love speaking at conferences, like <b>Devoxx Belgium</b> (3,000+ developers, sells out in minutes), <b>J-Fall</b> (the biggest Java conference in the Netherlands) and <b>PyCon Italia</b>.
 Some talks come straight from the systems above: what happens when a third-party API goes down, and how to tell if a deploy broke production.
 The others are about the lies we tell ourselves: how we estimate, how we argue, ...

 <dl class="cv-meta">